-- NJCU Website When an alert is sent the University provides current and continuous updates through postings on the website at www.njcu.edu. - Public Address System As an additional layer of communication, the University has installed a campus-wide emergency public address system.
+NJCU Website - When an alert is sent the University provides current and continuous updates through postings on the NJCU website.

+Public Address System - As an additional layer of communication, the University has installed a campus-wide emergency public address system.
 The PA system is managed by the Department of Public Safety and will be used during emergency and special situations only.
 The system integrates into the campus telephone system and offers both flexibility and unlimited future expansion.